 Can NFL players show their legs?
 What is the NFL dress code?

-NFL players are required to dress in a certain manner that conveys professionalism; the image of the league is reflected on the players’ appearance on the field, which directly affects the NFL reputation and advancement.
-Appropriately, the league’s uniform and equipment policy was created, with the players safety and professionalism as the main priority.
+NFL players are required to dress in a certain manner that conveys professionalism; the image of the league is reflected in the players’ appearance on the field, which directly affects the NFL’s reputation and advancement.
+Appropriately, the league’s uniform and equipment policy was created, with the players’ safety and professionalism as the main priority.

-Some of the guidelines for NFL dress code include team jerseys that must be tucked in, and towels that are only allowed to be placed into the front waist of a players’ pants.
-Mandatory equipment that is to be worn by all players, with the exception of punters and kickers, include shoulder pads, thigh and knee pads.
+Some of the guidelines for the NFL dress code include team jerseys that must be tucked in and towels that are only allowed to be placed into the front waist of a player’s pants.
+Mandatory equipment that is to be worn by all players, with the exception of punters and kickers, include shoulder thigh and knee pads.

 The NFL even has rules regarding the length of players’ socks, and they are not flexible.
 In other words, if the socks are too low showing some skin, fines have and will be set in motion.
 With more on that below, let’s dive into how that rule came into the books.